Omycron83/Notes/Temp/Vorschrieb.md

 ### Cartoon analysis
-Ok, lets move onto the given cartoon, titled " " and drawn by the
+Alright, let’s now transition to the given cartoon, titled '...' and drawn by ..., published on ... in ....

 ### Discussion 2